FAQS

 How much water will the project use?

-The project will use approximately 250 acre feet of water during construction, and minimal water use of 5-10 acre feet per year during operations (equivalent to fewer than 15 typical Morgan County households).
+The project will use approximately 250 acre feet of water during construction, and minimal water use of 5-10 acre feet per year during operations (equivalent to fewer than 15 typical rural Colorado households).
 The project has an agreement with the landowners hosting the project to provide water, and it can also be trucked in as an alternative.
 Compared to other electricity generation technologies solar photovoltaics require substantially less water.
 For example, the Pawnee Power Plant in Morgan County consumes more water on average every single day than the solar project will consume in a year.

 Dark green plus signDark green minus sign